Fningalready/flowerwonderplus/_posts/2020-12-28-all-content-a-d.markdown

 * Lilac: gentle temperament, romantic feelings, sadness(Aggie Horticulture, 2021).

-* White: Loveliness, I'll Pray for You(Aggie Horticulture, 2021).
+* White: loveliness, I'll Pray for You(Aggie Horticulture, 2021).

 * Red: your love is full of my heart, your sincerity I receive, thank you, let me move the love(Plant and Flower Dictionary, 2021).